 This document refers specifically to the multi-agency response to domestic abuse within the context of safeguarding children (under the age of 18) and adults who may have care and support needs and the guidance should be read in conjunction with Darlington Safeguarding Partnership Multi-Agency Policy and Procedures and Practice Guidance to Safeguard Adults at Risk of Abuse and Neglect and Darlington Safeguarding Partnership Multi-Agency Child Protection Procedures.
-There must be a clear interface with adult or child safeguarding procedures and all action taken in respect of cases of domestic abuse must be in accordance with the Multi-Agency Safeguarding Policy and Procedures and/or Darlington Safeguarding Partnership Multi-Agency Child Protection Procedures.
+There must be a clear interface with adult or child safeguarding procedures and all action taken in respect of cases of domestic abuse must be in accordance with the Multi-Agency Safeguarding Policy and Procedures.
 Domestic abuse includes any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality.
 It also includes so called 'honour' based violence, female genital mutilation and forced marriage.
 Domestic abuse occurs across society irrespective of age, gender, race, sexuality, wealth and geography.